RockBacon9922/Bastion/README.md

 # Bastion

-Bastion was a Young Enterprise Comapny that I was envolved in 2021-22.
-We were pretty successful with our products and this is the webpage that I designed and built for the comapny for one of our product lines.
+Bastion was a Young Enterprise Company that I was involved in 2021-22.
+We were pretty successful with our products and this is the webpage that I designed and built for the company for one of our product lines.

-Whilst the domain is still active the website can be found at bastion.org.uk When this eventually runs out it can be found at bastion-baj.pages.dev
+Whilst the domain is still active the website can be found at bastion.org.uk When this eventually becomes unactive the website can still be found at bastion-baj.pages.dev

 I used a mixture of nextjs, tailwindcss, cloudflare pages and their domain management features to create this site.